 8) Comprehensive Cybersecurity Infrastructure

-Of course, once your company has gone almost completely digital, it becomes vitally important to protect your local network and any stored data from both hackers and employee errors.
+Of course, once your company has gone almost completely digital and the digital transformation is near completeness, it becomes vitally important to protect your local network and any stored data from both hackers and employee errors.
 This means you need a rock solid cybersecurity infrastructure with robust authorization, encryption, virus detection, and expert management to ensure that your digital files on both the company and your customers are always kept safe from malware attacks and unauthorized access.

 9) Cloud-Based Documents and Backups